The 34 Best Ways to Keep Your Fitness Members Motivated

 19. Allow clients to have input in class

-Sometimes just asking clients what they want to do for weights or seat work that day can make all the difference!
+Sometimes just asking clients what they want to do for weights or seat work that day can make all the difference and take them from unmotivated to enthusiastic!
 You certainly don’t need to do this every class, but it’s always a good idea to remind them that the workouts are about them.
 You can take this a step further if you have your Member of the Month pick the warm-up or create the class playlist.

 20. Host potlucks or socials

 Nothing brings people together like delicious food and drinks.
 Hosting a potluck gives clients a chance to get to know each other better and makes them feel a part of your business’s family.
-Take the time to celebrate your shared hard work together over a tasty meal and celebration.
+Let your business feel like a special fitness club that your members are a part of!
+Take the time to celebrate your shared progress together over a tasty meal and festivities.

 21. Host boot camp weeks